What to Look for When Buying an RV GPS

 Screen Size

-While this might seem like a big deal, it generally turns more into a convenience or ergonomics issue.
+While this might seem like a high priority, it is generally just a convenience or ergonomics issue.
+Most RV GPS navigation systems use a screen that is at least 6” diagonal.
 Granted, if you have difficulty seeing, you will likely prefer a large screen.

 However, even models with a larger screen can be challenging to read if the information is not presented in a clear, uncluttered way.
-On top of that, most RV GPS systems use a screen that is at least 6” diagonal.
+On the other hand, if the unit is a touchscreen it is often easier to navigate if the screen is larger.

 Traffic Tracking